springfuse/springfuse.github.com/documentation/configuration.md

 By default, Celerio generates the code for a `@OneToOne` association when it encounters a column having a `foreign key` constraint AND a `unique` constraint.

+By default, Celerio generates the code for a `@OneToOne` association when it encounters a column having a `foreign key` constraint AND a `unique` constraint.

 One to one associations are very similar to many to one associations.
 To change the variable name, the JPA fetch type or the cascade types of the one to one association, use the `oneToOne` element of the `columnConfig` element.

 <a name="io2o"></a>
 ## Inverse @OneToOne

 Inverse one to one association is for one to one association what one to many association is for many to one association.

-Celerio generates the code for inverse one to one association when a one to one association is present and when the `associationDirection` attribute of the `columnConfig` element is `BIDIRECTIONAL`.
+Celerio generates the code for inverse one to one association when a one to one association is present and when the `associationDirection` attribute of the `columnConfig` element is `BIDIRECTIONAL` .

 Inverse one to one association is configured on the owning side of association, that is on the `columnConfig` that has the foreign key and unique constraints.
 As for one to many association, this may be a bit confusing at first but it has the advantage to group together, both associations on the side that really owns the association.

 <a name="m2m"></a>
 ## @ManyToMany

 Many to many association necessarily involves a join table.
 When Celerio detects a join table, it generates the code for the many to many relation.
 Celerio assumes that a table is a join table when it has 2 foreign keys and no other columns, except eventually a primary key column and a column used for optimistic locking.

 To fine tune the many to many association, you must declare an entityConfig for the join table.
 You may use the `manyToManyConfig` element. to set the related variables and adder/remover/etc. method names.
 You can use the `inverse` attribute to force the inverse side of the association.
 For example:

 {% highlight xml %}
     <entityConfig tableName="account_role" associationDirection="BIDIRECTIONAL">